fivetran/dbt_ad_reporting/README.md

 # Ad Reporting

 This package models data from a number of different Fivetran advertising/marketing connectors.
-The main focus of the package is to standardise the schemas from the various ad connectors and create a single reporting model for all activity.
+The main focus of the package is to standardize the schemas from the various ad connectors and create a single reporting model for all activity.

 Currently, this package supports the following ad sources:
 * [LinkedIn Ads](https://github.com/fivetran/dbt_linkedin)